 Choose one of the following options:

-If you have enabled Alt+T and then pressing 1 to open a Terminal window of size 80×24 and so on., you can access this menu by pressing
+If you have enabled Alt+T and then pressing 1 to switch the Terminal window to size 80×24 and so on., you can access this menu by pressing

-Set Default size by typing the desired number of columns and rows in the corresponding input boxes.
+Set Initial terminal size by typing the desired number of columns and rows in the corresponding input boxes.
 You can also click + to increase or - to decrease the size.

 This work is licensed under aand a .
 It may be redistributed and/or modified under either license.